On this page

 If asked to pay up front

-Call Allianz Global Assistance immediately.
-They will attempt to arrange direct billing with the medical provider so you’re not out of pocket.
+Call us immediately.
+We will attempt to arrange direct billing with the medical provider so you’re not out of pocket.
 Acceptance of billing information is solely at the discretion of the medical provider, so at times members may be required to provide the up-front payment.
 Ensure you obtain an itemized invoice and medical records for your claim submission.

 Do not surrender your passport

-If asked to surrender your passport due to a medical incident or emergency, refuse to do so and contact Allianz Global Assistance immediately.
+If asked to surrender your passport due to a medical incident or emergency, refuse to do so and contact us immediately.